ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 Minecraft's maximum build height, starting from the bottom of the world to the top (at least, in custom worlds) is 4,064 blocks.

 Given our 70 in-game units conversion, Minecraft gives us a coverage of around 284,480 Skyrim units.
 That's more than satisfactory for our purposes.

+TODO: Mention that each vertex is 128 units apart (or roughly 1.82 meters apart) (https://ck.uesp.net/wiki/Exterior_Cells)